Ons2024/Documentation/Litterature review/End-to-end heterogeneous graph neural networks for traffic assignment.md

 - It aggregates information from important blue neighbors, updates its own features.

-- The adaptive weight ββ helps capture the strength of OD demand on virtual edges.
+- The adaptive weight β helps capture the strength of OD demand on virtual edges.

 - Layer normalization and residual connections stabilize and enrich the learning.